studiographene/SGSchemaSync/README.md

 *   `--config <path>`: (Optional) Path to a JavaScript configuration file (e.g., `sg-schema-sync.config.js`).
 If not provided, the tool will automatically look for `sg-schema-sync.config.js` in the current working directory.
 This file can export configuration options to customize fetching the OpenAPI spec and other aspects of generation.
 *   `--prettier / --no-prettier`: (Optional) Enable or disable Prettier formatting for the generated files.
 Defaults to enabled.
 This overrides the `formatWithPrettier` setting in the config file.
 *   `--prettier-config-path <path>`: (Optional) Path to a custom Prettier configuration file (e.g., `.prettierrc.json`, `prettier.config.js`).
 If provided, this overrides the `prettierConfigPath` setting in the config file and Prettier's default config discovery.
+*   `--adapter-path <path>`: (Optional) Specifies the path (relative to project root) for the custom requester adapter file (e.g., `src/api/sgClientSetup.ts`).
+This is used when `useDefaultRequester` is `false`.
+Overrides `customRequesterAdapterPath` in the config file.
+*   `--scaffold-adapter / --no-scaffold-adapter`: (Optional) When `useDefaultRequester` is `false`, this flag controls whether a scaffold for the custom requester adapter file is generated if it doesn't already exist.
+Defaults to enabled.
+Overrides `scaffoldRequesterAdapter` in the config file.

 ## Configuration File (`sg-schema-sync.config.js`)